NijigenDevs/QSanguosha-For-Saimoe/README.md

 1. Download the following packages:
 (1) QT libraries for Windows (Visual Studio 2015, 5.6.0+)

+(2) Swigwin binaries (3.0.10)

-3. Open Qsanguosha.sln right under ~/builds/vs2015, change the Configuration to Release Qt5|Win32.
+2. Open Qsanguosha.sln right under ~/builds/vs2015, change the Configuration to Release Qt5|Win32.

-3.1. [optional] Right click project "QSanguosha", select "lrelease all .ts files in project".
+3. Right click project "QSanguosha", select "lrelease all .ts files in project".

 4. You are now able to build the solution.
 When compilation succeeded, the QSanguosha.exe is in ~/Bin folder.
 You should move this file to ~ folder.